edwindelbosque/turing-challenge/README.md

 Once you've updated the remote, you should run `npm install`, commit, and then push your initial commit to your updated remote origin.
 You might need to use the `-u` flag when you push (like this: `git push -u origin master`).

-Run `npm start` to get start up your React server.
+Run `npm start` to start up your React server.

 ### Expectations / Rules